All Star Jam. photo: P. Vankevich/Ocracoke Observer

 The festival’s lineup was again a mix of new-to-the-festival performers and others from previous years with a mix of folk, bluegrass, country and music from Scotland, Ireland and France.

-There were several sets by local artists: Martin Garrish with Dallas Mason and the Ocracoke Rockers, Aaron Caswell Trio, Brooke + Nick, Lou Castro, Playin’ Possum (Katie Mitchell, John Lea and Danny Bradley), and the founders of the festival, Molasses Creek.
+There were several sets by local artists: Martin Garrish with Dallas Mason and the Ocracoke Rockers, Aaron Caswell Trio, Brooke + Nick, Lou Castro, Playin’ Possum (Katy Mitchell, John Lea and Danny Bradley), and the founders of the festival, Molasses Creek.

 Jeff Little Trio returned once again with Jeff on piano, Steve Lewis on guitar and banjos, and Luke Little on mandolin.
 The trio spins a nice combination of Blue Ridge Mountain-style, bluegrass and Appalachian music.